The incredible transformation of HR, the ugly duckling

 Their future was doomed.

-HR couldn’t just look at her own Kingdom collapse without doing anything and, one day, she asked to be seen by the King.
+HR couldn’t just look at her own Kingdom collapse without doing anything and, one day, she asked to see the King.
 She talked to him about the need to think differently, because the world as they knew it, had definitely changed for good.
-She specifically suggested to go and find birds and other wingless animals with different looks and from different breeds, because – she explained – it was from diversity that the “disruption disease” arrived: their kingdom would have overcome the crisis through it and not against it!
+She specifically suggested to go and find birds and other wingless animals with different looks and from different breeds.
+It was from diversity – she explained – that the “disruption disease” arrived: their kingdom would have overcome the crisis through it and not against it!

 The King had, at that point, nothing to lose and decided to give HR a chance.
 She was finally at the center of all decisions and acted immediately.

-She closely observed the invaders and made a list of all their skills and behaviours, which were missing in the Business Kingdom.
-She quickly realized she needed help from someone who:
+She closely observed the invaders, made a list of all the missing skills and behaviours in the Business Kingdom and quickly realised that she needed help from someone who:

 could understand her Vision